 Step 6: Insert Invitation and Enclosure Card

 Slip an invitation into the band.
-I designed this belly band specifically to pair with the Katherine beach wedding invitation bundle.
+I designed this belly band specifically to pair with the Katherine Collection.
 I like to place the band so that the bride and groom’s names show through the clear window.

 You could however create the belly band in any color, use any embellishments in the widow, and slot in any 5 x 7” invitation.
 Bright confetti in the window would look fabulous with the dotty Olivia collection.